Fortresses and forts 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 Romans decided to put an end to this and organized a military expedition of a Roman army to Masada – the last outpost of Zealots (Jerusalem fell in 70 AD).
 Roman legion surrounded the mountain in 72 AD and built their own fortifications.
 A group of Jewish prisoners of war was put at work to build a ramp towards the fortress and the surrounded Sicarii did not attack them.
 Finally, Romans managed to breach the fortification wall in the spring of 73 AD.
-They decided to enter the fortification in the next day.
+They decided to enter the fortification the next day.

-According to Josephus, after the night, when Romans entered the fortified plateau, Sicarii (led by Eleazar ben Ja’ir or Ben Yair) set all the buildings in fortress ablaze and remaining 960 people, including women and children decided to commit suicide.
-At first, men killed their children and women and then ten men were designated who killed the other men.
+According to Josephus, after the night, when Romans entered the fortified plateau, Sicarii (led by Eleazar ben Ja’ir or Ben Yair) set all the buildings in the fortress ablaze, and the remaining 960 people, including women and children decided to commit suicide.
+At first, men killed their children and women, and then ten men were designated who killed the other men.
 And finally: one man killed the remaining nine and himself.
 Only two women and five children hid in a cave and survived to tell the story.

 Lately several archaeologists have put in doubt the report of Josephus, especially regarding the mass suicide.

 After the purported Roman siege the fort was not inhabited for several centuries, powerful earthquakes destroyed many structures on the mountain.

 Some centuries later the remote mountain with its spooky ruins was inhabited by a group of Christian monks who built a Byzantine church in the 5th or 6th century.
 Church had a fine mosaic floor but today only a small fragment has survived.
 The site was inhabited also in the times of Crusades but afterward, it was abandoned.

-Solitude far away from other settlements and desert environment helped to save the remaining ruins.
+Solitude far away from other settlements and desert environments helped to save the remaining ruins.

 Europeans discovered Masada for themselves in 1838 when Edward Robinson and Eli Smith noticed the impressive mountain from the nearby Ein Gedi.